 Predictable, low upfront cost

-It cannot match a truly unique process
+It can't match a truly unique process

 Per-seat cost scales badly

-When Custom Software Pays Off
+When Custom Software Actually Pays Off

 Your process is your competitive edge

-You are paying integration tax every month
+You're paying integration tax every month

-You have outgrown the SaaS ceiling
+You've hit the SaaS ceiling

 In Singapore, PSG and EDG can further shift this comparison.
-If your planned custom build qualifies under EDG, the net cost can be significantly lower than a naive sticker-price comparison suggests.
+If your planned custom build qualifies under EDG, the net cost can be significantly lower than a sticker-price comparison suggests.

 Over-customising SaaS